 West Virginia University's nationally ranked Online Hybrid MBA allows you to maintain momentum in your career while simultaneously pursuing a master's degree.
 To enhance experiential learning, four mandatory 3-4 day residencies are built into the program—one each fall and spring semester.
 During our residencies, you'll connect what you learn in the classroom to tangible issues and develop confidence in what you know and what you can do while incorporating the course curriculum.
 These experiences will provide interaction with faculty, experiential learning, and networking opportunities with peers.
 Three residencies are held in Morgantown, West Virginia, with the fourth being in Washington, D.C.
 The degree requires 48 credit hours for completion.

-The WVU School of Nursing and the WVU College of Business & Economics offer WVU's first off-campus dual master's degree program to give students the skills and knowledge to serve as nurse leaders.
+The WVU School of Nursing and the WVU The John Chambers College of Business and Economics offer WVU's first off-campus dual master's degree program to give students the skills and knowledge to serve as nurse leaders.
 This low-residency degree program is offered predominately online in both synchronous and asynchronous formats, and includes four 3-4 day residencies to enhance experiential learning and understanding of the curriculum content.
 Graduates of the MSN (Executive Focus) and MBA program work in a variety of settings, including hospitals, private practice, nonprofit organizations and the public sector.
 The degree requires 67 credit hours for completion.

 The Master of Arts in Music Industry offers an integrated and methodical approach to understanding and mastery of current music industry systems and commercial practices, combined with constant vigilance, close analysis, and acute awareness of new regulations, income streams, and business models.
 To facilitate this holistic, methodical approach, the program's courses are divided into three academic modules and an industry project.
 The degree requires 33 credit hours for completion, and is completed entirely online.